 - If you have a fish pond in your garden, protect it with netting.

-- Keep compost bins well secured to prevent rodents getting in.
+- Keep compost bins well secured to prevent rodents from getting in.

 I have recently heard about two products that can help to reduce the number of birds caught.